TheFixerDevelopment/SkyblockPE/README.md

 * PocketMine-MP - Tested and working.

 * GenisysPro - Tested and working.
-(Use this branch for forks / Spoons ONLY [Here](https://github.com/TheFixerDevelopment/SkyblockPE)
+(Use this branch for Spoons ONLY [Here](https://github.com/TheFixerDevelopment/SkyblockPE)

-* Tesseract - Not tested.
-You can test it yourself and tell us if it works or not.
+* Tesseract - Tested and working (Use this branch for Spoons ONLY [Here](https://github.com/TheFixerDevelopment/SkyblockPE)

-* ClearSky - Not tested.
-You can test it yourself and tell us if it works or not.
+* ClearSky - Tested and working.
+(Use this branch for Spoons ONLY [Here](https://github.com/TheFixerDevelopment/SkyblockPE)

 ## COMPATIBLE MCPE VERSIONS FOR THIS PLUGIN: